arponr/arponr.github.io/index.md

 title: About
 banner_url: me.jpg
 banner_alt: me
-banner_cap: "Here I am: full of dignity, grace, and whatever is in those
+banner_cap: Here I am, full of dignity, grace, and whatever is in those
-             bowls."
+            bowls.
 ---

 I'm Arpon Raksit, an undergraduate at Harvard.
 I'm mostly focused on trying to understand (parts of) math.
-This site is basically a place for me to [blog][blog] short snippets, and keep some longer expository [writing][writing], on the subject.
+This site is basically a place for me to [blog][blog] short snippets, and keep some longer expository [notes][notes], on the subject.

 > "it always turned out that understanding was all that mattered"
 > --- A. Grothendieck